 Life changes that could affect their risk and current coverage

-When you get them discounts
+When you get discounts for them

 Renewals & premium changes

-Policy specific educational content
+Policy-specific educational content

 Safe driving practices